What is the Force Continuum?October 17th, 2022

 Level 4 – Non-Deadly Weaponry

-The use of non-deadly weaponry often assumes that Level 3 force has been tried.
+The use of non-deadly weaponry often assumes that Level 3 force has been tried and applied.

 There are several non-deadly weapons at the officer’s disposal: